thiago-silva/dshared/README.md

 ## Summary

-This extension creates an `mmap` shared memory segment where python values can be stored and accessed from distinct processes -- no IPC, pickling/wiring, not even locking will get in your way.
+This extension creates an shared memory segment where python values can be stored and accessed from distinct processes -- no IPC, pickling/wiring, not even locking will get in your way.

 **important** notes to keep in mind: